douglascraigschmidt/LiveLessons/RxJava/README.md

 . ex2 - This example downloads multiple images from a remote web
-        server via several different mechanisms, including Java parallel streams and RxJava.
-It also compares the performance of Java parallel streams and RxJava with and without the ForkJoinPool.ManagedBlocker interface and the Java common
+        server via several different mechanisms, including Java parallel streams, RxJava, and Reactor.
+It also compares the performance of Java parallel streams, RxJava, and Reactor with and without the ForkJoinPool.ManagedBlocker interface and the Java common fork-join pool.
-        fork-join pool.

 . ex3 - This example demonstrates various RxJava mechanisms for
         determining if a flow of random big integers are prime numbers